 By letter dated October 8, 2012, the LA RWQCB provided comments on the subject report.
 Comments have also been received from the SCL LEA and comments were provided to the LA RWQCB from the Los Angeles County Department of Public Works.
-A meeting with the LA RWQCB has been scheduled on May 16, 2013 to review the comments.
+A meeting with the LA RWQCB has been scheduled to review the comments.

-16.0 Phase 1 Temporary Construction Bypass Road
+16.0 Phase 1 Bypass Road

 As currently permitted and shown in the Joint Technical documents (JTD), a new access road will be constructed in 2015.
-Detail construction plans and visual screen and landscaping plans for the new main access road and drainage will be available for submittal to the City of LA in 2014.
+Detail construction plans and visual screen and landscaping plans for the new main access road and drainage will be available for submittal, review and approval by the City of LA in 2014.